scafi/macro-swarm/docs/guide/quick.md

 This structure is exemplified in the following figure:

 In the following, we describe the main function exposed by the library.

+For more details, please refer to the [API documentation](https://scafi.github.io/macro-swarm/api/it/unibo/scafi/index.html).